 BREED TYPE / MIX Purebred ENERGY Moderate SHEDDING Minimum TRAINING Determined TEMPERAMENT Affectionate, Gentle, Intelligent, Loving, Playful ADULT WEIGHT 4-7 lbs ADULT HEIGHT 9-10 in LIFE SPAN 12-15 yrs

 - Maltese are cheerful, devoted, and all-around happy dogs.
 They are very receptive to human emotion and they make wonderful therapy dogs

-- Highly social and friendly, Maltese are known to make fast friends with everyone they meet, they are friendly with children of all ages, other pets, and strangers
+- Highly social and friendly, these dogs are known to make fast friends with everyone they meet, they are friendly with children of all ages, other pets, and strangers

-- The Maltese has a long lifespan (14-16 years) and is believed to be amongst the healthiest of dog breeds
+- The breed has a long lifespan (14-16 years) and is believed to be amongst the healthiest of dog breeds

 - Clever, curious, and eager to please, the Maltese puppies are easy to train and they find the process very enjoyable

 - The Maltese retain their playful nature and young looks well into their teen years